sarvodaya-network/sarvodaya.eu/library/index.md

 # Library

 The library is a constant work in progress.
-We will constantly keep adding new books and articles and develop it further both in regard to its content as well as in regard to its presentation.
+We keep adding new books and articles and develop it further both in regard to its content as well as in regard to its presentation.

 ## Vinoba